ecg-icas/icas/doc/0.54/_sources/reference/get-feed-config.txt

 This URL returns the feed configuration of the current user.
 To use it set the ``Accept`` header to ``application/sellside.feedconfig-v1+json``.

-An Admarkt user can update his or her ads by describing them in an XML document, called **feed**.
+An iCAS user can update his or her ads by describing them in an XML document, called **feed**.
-The Admarkt platform reads all user feeds once per day and synchronizes ads in the system.
+The iCAS platform reads all user feeds once per day and synchronizes ads in the system.

 The feed configuration object contains an ``enabled`` field.
 It is **true** when the current user has enabled feed publication and **false** otherwise.
 When feed publication is enabled, the